Edmonia Lewis: Death

 From 1896 to 1901 Lewis lived in Paris.
 She then relocated to the Hammersmith area of London, England, before her death on September 17, 1907, in the Hammersmith Borough Infirmary.
 According to her death certificate, the cause of her death was chronic kidney failure (Bright's disease).
 She is buried in St. Mary's Catholic Cemetery, in London.

 There were earlier theories that Lewis died in Rome in 1907 or, alternatively, that she had died in Marin County, California, and was buried in an unmarked grave in San Francisco.

 In 2017, a GoFundMe by East Greenbush, New York, town historian Bobbie Reno was successful, and Edmonia Lewis's grave was restored.
 The work was done by the E M Lander Co. in London.

 Reception

 As a black artist, Edmonia Lewis had to be conscious of her stylistic choices, as her largely white audience often gravely misread her work as self-portraiture.
 In order to avoid this, her female figures typically possess European features.
 Lewis had to balance her own personal identity with her artistic, social, and national identity, a tiring activity that affected her art.

 In her 2007 work, Charmaine Nelson wrote of Lewis:

-It is hard to overstate the visual incongruity of the black-Native female body, let alone that identity in a sculptor, within the Roman colony.
-As the first black-Native sculptor of either sex to achieve international recognition within a western sculptural tradition, Lewis was a symbolic and social anomaly within a dominantly white bourgeois and aristocratic community.